actualbudget/docs/docs/advanced/bank-sync.md

 ![](/static/img/connecting-your-bank/connecting-your-bank-nordigen-02.png)

 4. Enter a name for your secrets and click Create.
-   _This is only for you to easily identify them in the Nordigen User secrets overview_
+   _This is only for you to easily identify them in the GoCardless User secrets overview_

 ![](/static/img/connecting-your-bank/connecting-your-bank-nordigen-03.png)